-Assuming that you want to sell your home quickly and for top dollar (and I’m sure everybody does), here are some things NOT to do, from a home stager’s point of view.
+Assuming that you want to sell your home quickly and for top dollar (and I’m sure everybody does), here are some things NOT to do, or NOT to assume.

 1. Do not assume that most buyers will love your decor as much as you do.
 (Most likely won’t.)

 2. Do not assume that buyers can see past the ‘stuff’ and see the home for what it is.
 (They can’t.)